polybar/polybar-scripts/polybar-scripts/weatherscraper-simple/README.md

 ### weather_scraper.py
 Is the same as the openweathermap scripts but can display up to 48h forecasts and has much more weather info.
 The `weather_scraper.py` scraps the weather.com site and returns the forecasts in json format for the given location.

 ### weather.sh
-The weather.sh script uses the python script to get the next two hourly forecasts and displays the temp, the icon for the weather state (sunny, foggy, ...)
+The weather.sh script uses the python script to get the next two hourly forecasts and
-and the diff between the temperatures by an arrow (see example in README.md).
+and returns the string to be used by polybar.